The Resilience of Tree Roots After Cutting

 Do tree roots grow back after cutting them down?

-Are tree roots able to continue to grow after cutting them down?
+Are tree roots able to continue to grow after cutting down?

-Are tree roots likely to continue to grow after the cutting?
+Are tree roots likely to continue to grow even after cutting down?

 Conclusion: